geoportti/geoinformatics-days/source/index.rst

 Welcome
 ======================

-The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been organized by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
+The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts, which has been organized by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
 The event will take place on May 11-12, 2026, and will be organized by *University of Helsinki* together with the *Fiuginet* network, hosted in *Helsinki, Finland.* In addition, the Geoinformatics Research Days 2026 will